danxfisher/MeetEasier/README.md

 * A service account with access to all conference room mailboxes and EWS
 * A web server with Node.js installed to run the application

+**Please Note:** This application uses Basic Authentication which, by its very nature, is insecure.
+I would strongly suggest using SSL where ever you decide to run this.

 ***

 ## Installation